-Black Maria is an international juried film competition.
-We have embraced our mission for 35 years by focusing on short films including those, which shine a light on issues and struggles within contemporary society.
-Our touring programs always include provocative works.
+The Thomas Edison Black Maria Film Festival is an international juried film competition.
+We have embraced our mission for decades by focusing on short films including those which shine a light on issues and struggles within contemporary society.
 We advance and exhibit the work of diverse filmmakers from across the US and around the world.
-These artists often represent an under-served constituency who might not otherwise have the opportunity for live public exhibition nationwide or abroad.
+These artists often represent an under-served constituency who may not have the opportunity for live public exhibition.

 We welcome all genres including narrative, experimental, animation, and documentary that push the boundaries of film.
 The festival's touring collection addresses topics such as the environment, public health, climate change, substance abuse, gun violence, sustainability, immigration, people with disabilities, and LGBTQ issues.
 Short films are celebrated as central to the festival - not as a sidebar to feature length films.

-Black Maria reaches out to audiences in settings including colleges and universities, museums, galleries, libraries, community-based art organizations, art house cinemas, and schools.
-We visit far-flung inner city, rural, and suburban locations as diverse as Jersey City, NJ; Fond du Lac, Wisconsin; San Francisco, CA and Rome, Italy.
-Custom curated film programs are showcased in these diverse venues throughout each year.
+Black Maria welcomes all genres including narrative, experimental, animation, documentary, and hybrids.
+We celebrate films which address the environment, race and class, family, sustainability, immigration, the LGBTQ community, social justice, and people with disabilities.
+Short films are celebrated in their own right - not as a sidebar to feature length films.
+We bring our extraordinary collection of films to the people by reaching out to audiences in diverse settings including universities, museums, libraries, community-based organizations, cinemas, and schools.
+We visit inner city, rural, and suburban locations as varied as Jersey City, NJ; Fond du Lac, Wisconsin; and Gloucestershire, UK.
+Custom curated film programs are showcased in all these unique venues throughout each year.

-New shows are continuously being added.
+New screenings are always being added.
 You can see a list of those currently scheduled here.

-If you are interested in arranging a show at your organization, you can find contact information here.
+If you are interested in arranging a Black Maria program at your organization, you can find contact information here.